apache/cloudstack-documentation/source/plugins/cloudstack-kubernetes-service.rst

 The service allows creation of Kubernetes clusters using the UI or API.
 Both UI and API provide the ability to list, delete, scale, upgrade, stop and start these clusters.

+From ACS 4.19 onwards, you can also create `ExternalManaged` kubernetes clusters using the API.
+This helps provide a centralized view of kubernetes clusters managed by other providers.

 Enabling the Kubernetes Service
 --------------------------------